/ Model Kits / Pro Design

 a full-size rolled CAD drawn plan, building and flying instructions,

-premium laser cut balsa, hand-picked balsa strip wood, FAI
+hand sorted competition weight laser cut balsa parts and balsa strip wood, FAI

 rubber, vacuum-formed canopy, wheel pods, valve covers and scoops,